shelleywong/CSCI567-Course-Materials/Assignments/Assignment7.md

   * Submit the assignment correctly
     * Use a branch called `assignment7`
     * Submit to your CINS467 GitLab repo
+      * You may submit your app as either an Android app or a web app.
+Your CINS467 GitLab repo on the `assignment7` branch should contain (at minimum):
+        * Android submission: the code for your app (the project directory) and the APK file that you created for your app
+        * Web submission: the code for your app (the project directory), the `.gitlab-ci.yml` file that defines the CI/CD pipeline for your GitLab repo, and a file called `web.md` that contains the URL to your project hosted online through GitLab Pages

 As long as your app does the tasks described above and is submitted correctly, you will get credit for this assignment.